13Health exams and chest X-rays

 Do not book an appointment until explicitly told to do so.
 You will need a list of the examinations you must have and an identifier called a “HAP ID.”

-To see if a medical exam is required, log into your ImmiAccount a few days or a few hours after submitting your application.
-Click on “View details”—you may see “Health examination,” if so, click on the link for further instructions.
+To see if a medical exam is required, log into your ImmiAccount a few hours or days after submitting your application.
+Click on “View details”—you may see “Health examination.”
+If so, click on the link for further instructions.
 You will get a HAP ID that you will need to arrange your medical appointment.

 Health examinations are processed through eMedical, an electronic system which removes the need for paper-based examination reports.
 To access your eMedical account, you need to enter your HAP ID, name and birth date.